CRDF Global Supports Innovative and Female-Led Entrepreneurship in Ukraine

 SEMCS by Mosquito Control, represented by Nastya Romanova – A technology that mimics a human being (emitting light, CO2, and heat) to attract and trap female mosquitos, thus creating a mosquito-free zone with the goal of reducing the risk of a vector-borne diseases like Malaria, Zika virus, and Dengue.
 The system includes a smart feature, which analyzes all insects trapped by the system and reports the findings to partner universities for further analysis.

-AGRO BI/Horos.TECH, represented by Katya Domchenko – This company has addressed the surging Agtech market in Ukraine by creating a system that uses AI and drone technology to analyze farm crops to detect disease and crop erosion.
+AGRO BI/Horos.TECH, represented by Katya Domchenko – This company has addressed the surging Agtech market in Ukraine by creating a system that uses AI and drone technology to analyze farm crops to understand plant population and detect weeds.

 Esper Bionics, represented by Anya Belevantseva – This innovative company creates smart prosthetics that connect to software capable of learning the specific movements of the limb, allowing for enhanced training of the prosthetic.